Lilyncsu/LilyMa.github.io/_posts/2021-5-21-Project2-Blog.md

 **2. Interesting finding**

-It is a lot of fun to working on a collaborative project on GitHub.
+It is a lot of fun to work on a collaborative project on GitHub.
 I appreciate that everyone has different solutions to the same problem.
 Automating Markdown reports can make our code more efficient and can save a lot of time.
 We found that the best model for predicting the number of rental bikes is different on each day of the week.

 **3. Process reflection**